epfl-ada/ada-2021-project-gluten-meat-free/README.md

 - **Tokenize** quotes into a list of words.
 - Train a model to find **bigrams** among the tokenized quotes and retain the most relevant ones.
 - Apply a part-of-speech tagger (**POS-tagger**) to the extracted sequence of words to mainy retain nouns and adjectives.
-- Remove **stopwords** and terms/bigrams from a manualy crafted list of words
+- Remove **stopwords** and terms/bigrams from a manually crafted list of words
 - **Lemmatize** the remaining words.

 ### Data visualization and exploratory data analysis [3]